 Compounding matters, now that they’re home 24/7, men are putting the pedal down and accelerating into work, while mothers pull double duty.
 A recent survey shows that more men than women are spending 9+ hours a day on work.
 If men are able to put in more hours at work than women are right now, how will that affect performance and opportunities for women?

 There are limited hours in a day, so the impact on work should surprise no one.
 Women spend less time on their professional work, men work more.

 I suppose the good news is we’re getting extra bonding time with the kids.
 (Yay!
 Now do your homework and don’t disturb dad, he’s on a call.)
 The downside is being felt at work as women are falling more behind.

 Now many companies are encouraging employees to work from home through the end of 2020, if not longer.
-Dr. Fauci expressed concerns this week about a second spike impacting the next school year.
+Dr. Fauci expressed concerns this week about a second COVID spike impacting the next school year.
 (Want to see a mom on the brink of insanity?
 Suggest that quarantine might last next school year.)
 This is far from over.
-But whether the stay at home orders last a few months or much longer, what will the impact be on career trajectory in the short, medium and long term?
+But whether the stay at home orders last a few months or much longer, what will the impact of working from home with kids be on career trajectory in the short, medium, and long term?